-- Press the button Task in the main menu bar ( Figure 6) to select and read a task, in our example the file Trapezium1.pro.
+- 1. Press the button Task in the main menu bar (Figure 6) to select and read a task, in our example the file Trapezium1.pro.
 (Such tasks can be previously prepared by the teacher with OK Geometry, but not in the Easy mode.)
 On the left pane you can see the task and the numbered observed facts.
-On the right pane you can see their respective iconic representations. - 2.
+On the right pane you can see their respective iconic representations.
+(Note.
+Students can work as well with printed icons.
+OK Geometry Basic is in this case just a tool to make the learning aids.) - 2.
 Try to find relations among the shown facts, i.e. which fact follows from which facts.
 Usually this is done by moving around (dragging) the icons (drag by pointing the icon and pressing the left button of the mouse).
-You can change the size of icons and elements of icons (e.g. labels) with the sliders on the lower left of the window. (see Figure 5).
+You can change the size of icons and elements of icons (e.g. size of labels) with the sliders on the lower left of the window. (see Figure 5). - 3.
+To change the number order of icons: - Right click on the icon and use the command Set icon number.

-- 3. To change the number order of icons: - Right click on the icon and use the command Set icon number. - Click on the icon and use the or + keyboard key to decrease or increase the number of the icon. - 4.
+- Click on the icon and use the or + keyboard key to decrease or increase the number of the icon. - 4.
 Double click a description on the left pane or on an icon on the right pane.
-In the form that appears (Figure 7) write an explanation, e.g. why does the represented property follow from the previous facts in the list.
+In the form that appears (Figure 7) write an explanation, e.g., why does the represented property follow from the previous facts in the list.
 In the text you can mark paragraphs as Claims, Arguments, Definitions (right click on the paragraph).
 Use the # symbol to refer to another property: e.g. #3 refers to the property and icon number 3.
 Note that it is possible to comment the relation directly on the left pane. - 5.
 Additional commands are available with a right click on an icon.
 You can also use the command bar on the left to move among icons, to maximise an icon, to use special characters, etc. - 6.
 When all properties are commented and the proof is worked out, you can obtain a report.
 Press the Report button (Figure 8) and follow the instructions.
-You will get a HTML file with your proof.
-You can read and edit this file with common text editors.